Table of Contents

 One-way Pinout

-For a one-way, 100Mbps link, we need to take a straight (not crossover) network cable and cut and reconnect two cables:
+So, to get a one-way, 100Mbps link, we need to take a straight (not crossover) network cable and cut and reconnect two pins.

 -